python-discord/bot/tests/README.md

 #### Method names and docstrings

-As you can probably imagine, writing smaller, independent tests also means that the number of tests will be large.
-This means that it is incredibly import to use good method names to identify what each test is doing.
+As you can probably imagine, writing smaller, independent tests also results in a large number of tests.
+To make sure that it's easy to see which test does what, it is incredibly important to use good method names to identify what each test is doing.
 A general guideline is that the name should capture the goal of your test: What is this test method trying to assert?

 In addition to good method names, it's also really important to write a good *single-line* docstring.
 The `unittest` module will print such a single-line docstring along with the method name in the output it gives when a test fails.
 This means that a good docstring that really captures the purpose of the test makes it much easier to quickly make sense of output.